Every bite of these delicious carrot cake energy balls is packed full of flavour. They’re nut free, vegan and packed full of goodness.

-I have a bad feeling about the green smoothies (they’re made with spinach, banana, almond milk, dates, vanilla and peanut butter) but I’ll stick one in his lunchbox one day next week and see what happens.
+I have a bad feeling about the green smoothies.
+They’re made with spinach, banana, almond milk, dates, vanilla and peanut butter and I think they’re delicious.
+I’ll stick one in his lunchbox one day next week and see what happens.

 Nut free lunch boxes

-My son’s school, as do many others, has a completely nut free policy and so I’m in the process of adapting many of my recipes that could make good lunchbox fillers.
+My son’s school, as do many others, has a completely nut free policy.
+I’m in the process of adapting many of my recipes that could make good lunchbox fillers.
 Usually I’m rather fond of adding nuts or nut butters for added texture and goodness.

 For these carrot cake energy balls I have used a mixture of sunflower and pumpkin seeds – feel free to use whichever you have.
 I have also added a tablespoon of hemp seeds – sometimes called hemp hearts.
 I’ve only recently discovered these and am loving adding them to everything!

 I was first introduced to hemp seeds* by Noelle, a US-based blogger that I follow on instagram.
 She’s got a useful blog post about why they’re so good – they’re packed full of protein for one – on her blog meals for me and my minis if you’re interested in finding out more.

 However, they are completely optional in this recipe so if you don’t have any to hand you can just omit them and your energy balls will still be completely delicious.